Websoft9/websoft9-Sql-Server2017/docs/solution-cli.md

 # CLI

-Use `rabbitmqctl` to manage RabbitMQ
+Use `sqlserverctl` to manage SqlServer

 Use `erl` which is a Shell for develop and testing Erlang